yashrathi-git/headspace-cli/README.md

 1. Go to https://my.headspace.com/everyday-headspace/info
 2. Open developer tools using `Ctrl + Shift + I` or `Command + Shift + C`
 3. Go to network tab and reload the webpage
-4. Find a request made to URL: https://api.prod.headspace.com/content/view-models/everyday-headspace-banner
+4. Find a GET request made to URL: https://api.prod.headspace.com/content/view-models/everyday-headspace-banner
 5. You would find your userId as query parameter in the URL.
 <br>